-If you’re concerned you’re not getting enough, you can test your vitamin D levels with a personalised home blood test.
+If you’re concerned you’re not getting enough, you can test your vitamin D levels with a vitamins blood test.
 Or you can speak to a health professional about a supplement.
 Public Health England advises that everyone should consider taking a 10 mcg daily vitamin D supplement from October to March.

 Do you need to avoid any foods with thyroid disease?

 Goitrogens are compounds in some foods that can prevent your thyroid from using iodine — affecting thyroid hormone production.
 This can lead to goitre — swelling of your thyroid gland.

 Goitrogenic foods include things like broccoli, cauliflower, kale, cabbage, turnip, sweetcorn, and almonds.
-Unless you’re eating these foods in huge amount, they shouldn’t cause any problems.
+Unless you’re eating these foods in huge amounts, they shouldn’t cause any problems.
 Plus, cooking these foods can reduce their goitrogenic effects.

 Soya can interfere with the absorption of levothyroxine — medication used to treat an underactive thyroid and goitre.
 To avoid this, try to leave as much time as possible between eating soya and taking your medication.

 Iron and calcium supplements

 Iron and calcium supplements can reduce the absorption of levothyroxine.
-To prevent this, avoid iron and calcium supplement within four hours of taking levothyroxine.
+To prevent this, avoid iron and calcium supplements within 4 hours of taking levothyroxine.
 Check with your doctor or pharmacist if you’re concerned.

 Autoimmune thyroid diseases, like Graves’ or Hashimoto’s disease, are sometimes accompanied by coeliac disease — an autoimmune disease caused by an allergy to gluten.